Opening County to application development business

-“Political leaders like to talk about what a smart region we live in and how we are going to harness their knowledge to improve government,” Dunn said.
-“This legislation will literally allow the smartest people from Microsoft, Google, Amazon and others to use King County data in new and innovative ways.
-In the process, our citizens get access to more information and our government becomes more accessible.”
+“Political leaders like to talk about what a smart region we live in and how we are going to harness their knowledge to improve government,” said Councilmember Reagan Dunn, sponsor of the ordinance.
+“This legislation will allow developers and the media to use King County data in new and innovative ways.
+In the process, our citizens get access to more information and our government becomes more transparent.”

 Jurisdictions across the country are turning to new forms of technology to give citizens more access to government.
 San Francisco recently created a Web site highlighting applications created by the public with access to the cities’ information and providing data to the public.
 New York City has also created a similar Web site that provides data from sidewalk cafes to historic houses.